Skip to content

 same pipeline stage we need to declare the dependency anyway, as GitLab CI

-does not currently support empty needs
+does not currently support empty "needs" lists.

-build their respective Apertis releases,
+The branches named apertis/* build their respective Apertis releases,

 everything else builds the default defined in the CI YAML file.

-branches tag their build images as latest
+The jobs for apertis/* branches tag their build images as "latest", every

 other job uses the branch name.

-For robustness, the debos rootfs step uses a stable v2020 image builder step instead of the currently built one.
+For robustness, the debos rootfs step uses a stable v2020 image builder